Sarsasapogenin 3β-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and sarsasapogenin [(3β,5β,25S)-spirostan-3-ol], whereas its two products are UDP and sarsasapogenin 3-O-β-D-glucoside.
+The two substrates of this enzyme are sarsasapogenin and UDP-glucose.
+Its products are asparagoside A (sarsasapogenin 3-O-β-D-glucoside) and uridine diphosphate (UDP).

 The enzyme was first isolated from the root of the common asparagus (Asparagus officinalis).
 It is specific for substrate sterols with the uncommon 5β-configuration (sarsasapogenin and smilagenin), that is with a cis-linkage between the A and B rings of the steroid nucleus.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:(3β,5β,25S)-spirostan-3-ol 3-O-β-D-glucosyltransferase.
 This enzyme is also called uridine diphosphoglucose-sarsasapogenin glucosyltransferase.